danwing/https-local-domains/draft-thomson-https-local-domains.md

 # Incremental Deployment

-A motivated network administrator can change a server's hostname to comply with this specification to provide immediate value to clients supporting this specification.
+Where a server's hostname can be configured, a motivated network administrator can configure server hostnames to comply with this specification to provide immediate value to supporting clients.

 # Security Considerations